Updated: 15th February 2021

 If your company is facing liquidation due to insolvency, the chances are you will have a number of creditors your business owe money to which you simply cannot afford to repay.

 One of the jobs of the Insolvency Practitioner is to recoup as much money as possible from your company in order to pay off as many creditors as possible.
 This is done through a sale of the assets the insolvent business holds.

 Only goods owned by your company can be sold as part of this process, so this means any vehicles or machinery you have on hire purchase, or any heavily mortgaged property will be excluded.
 Instead, any hired or leased goods will be returned to the leasing company, and the mortgage company repaid through the sale of the property.

 All assets will be valued by an independent specialist auctioneer or surveyor.
 This is to ensure the true worth of the assets are realised, as it is in the Insolvency Practitioner’s best interests to get the most amount of money from this process as possible.
-Despite this, it is inevitable that the goods will be sold below their market value due to the distressed nature surrounding the sale.
+Despite this, it is inevitable that the goods will be sold below their market value due to the distressed nature and immediacy surrounding the sale.